newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 - Both versions of Caffeine are shaded into the Agent jar
 - A multi-release jar is utilized in order to support loading the proper Caffeine versions at runtime
 - The shaded package name for Caffeine is used in the `import` statements in the CollectionFactory
+- The `newrelic-weaver` project now has a dependency on `agent-bridge`

+#### Why not transition to a new cache provider??
+- cache2k, ehcache - No support for weak keyed caches
+- guava - suffers from the same `Unsafe` usage that Caffeine v2 does
+- "Roll your own" caches in vanilla Java - Extremely difficult and brittle to implement weak key caches and max size caches

 ### Multi-Release JAR Structure